 2018 Updates by Livingston Douglas

-These comments are based on my August 23, 2018 ascent of the West face and descent of the Northwest face.
+These comments are based on my August 23, 2018 ascent of the West Face and descent of the Northwest Face.
 Each of these routes gave me a good look at the two routes covered on Page 365 of the book (South Ridge, North Ridge).
 Neither of these two routes is of Class 2 difficulty.
 Paris Peak is a Class 3 endeavor from any direction due to its summit cap.
 The final 150 feet (vertical) of this mountain is a pile of boulders/blocks with ample amounts of trees and blowdown thrown into the mix, spread over a wide area due to a moderation in the slope.
 Mountaineers call this the TRIFECTA OF MISERY.

 It’s one thing to scramble up a boulder-strewn summit.
 That alone might be easy Class 3.
 But when you throw trees and blowdown on top of the boulder field, the difficulty level goes to hard Class 3.
 And to do it for a prolonged stretch (several hundred yards) makes it a real test.
 Such is the case with Paris Peak.
-The final summit blocks alone (15 feet of vertical) are a Class 3 scramble from any direction.
+The final summit blocks alone (15 vertical feet) are a Class 3 scramble from any direction.
 This mountain has a tedious finish.
 Trust me.
 It seems as though you are in the middle of a Battle Royale and you will never reach the summit.

 Take this mountain seriously and prepare to be abused by thick desert scrub and then a lengthy, full-on Class 3 scramble up the boulders/blocks amongst the thick trees and blowdown.
 Please be cautious with this mountain, no matter which route you take.
-Thankfully, the summit is clearly marked (with a repeater antenna and a USGS Benchmark on a summit boulder) so you need not thrash around in the thick forest/boulders trying to locate the high point.
+Thankfully, the summit is clearly marked with a repeater antenna and a USGS Benchmark on a summit boulder, so you need not thrash around in the thick forest/boulders trying to locate the high point.

 West Face, Class 3